Someshwar1956/Power-Bi-Dashboard/README.md

 **The report includes:**

--Easy-to-use filters to view data by city, product category, store, or time period -Revenue breakdowns by year, with comparisons to sales targets -Insights into which types of customers bring in the most sales -A clear view of which brands and products are performing best -Visuals like bar charts, KPIs, line graphs, and breakdown trees to help make the data easy to understand
+- Easy-to-use filters to view data by city, product category, store, or time period
+- Revenue breakdowns by year, with comparisons to sales targets
+- Insights into which types of customers bring in the most sales
+- A clear view of which brands and products are performing best
+- Visuals like bar charts, KPIs, line graphs, and breakdown trees to help make the data easy to understand

 ## Tools & Technologies